 Kids love this simple turkey in disguise Thanksgiving craft!
-I love seeing all the different incognito turkeys, too, as I find that each child approaches their turkey disguise project differently.
 It’s an easy activity, too, especially with my free printable!
 You will also love these adorable turkey crafts!

 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.

 Turkeys don’t REALLY want to be eaten, right?
 Let your kids save some virtual turkeys with this fun turkey in disguise project.
 Scroll to the end of the post for a free printable to make this project even easier!